 A meteorite is a natural object that originated in outer space which has survived an impact with the Earth's surface without being destroyed.
-Whilst still in space the object is called a meteoroid but once it enters the earth's atmosphere resistance to air causes it to heat up and emit light hence forming a fireball which is also known as a meteor or shooting star.
+Whilst still in space the object is called a meteoroid but once it enters the earth's atmosphere resistance to air causes it to heat up and emit light hence forming a fireball.
+The object is then becomes known as a meteor or shooting star.

 Most meteorites are fragments that have come away as two asteroids collide.
 Asteroids are irregular shaped rocks that orbit the sun and there are many thousands in our solar system.
 A small proportion come from the moon and Mars and these pieces can be as young as 180 million years old.

-Meteorites are occasionally used as gemstones because of their rarity.
-In crystal healing they're said to be a great balancer of energies and are used to build a connection to another world.
-They help with endurance and can be used for the treatment of anaemia and sadness.
+Meteorites are very occasionally used as gemstones because of their rarity.
+They're also used in alternative therapies because their healing properties include being able to balance energy, improve endurance and help deal with the effects of sadness.
 In many cultures they're looked upon as being a sacred object.

 Our Collection of Rocks and Minerals